EITF consensus improves accounting for income tax credits

 Example of program-by-program policy election: Company A has equity investments in new markets tax credit (NMTC) programs, historic rehabilitation tax credit (HTC) programs, renewable energy tax credit (RETC) programs, and LIHTC programs.
 Company A elects to apply the proportional amortization method of accounting to qualifying NMTC and LIHTC equity investments, but not to HTC and RETC equity investments.
 As such, each NMTC and LIHTC investment is individually assessed for eligibility under the criteria in ASC 323-740-25-1.
 If the investment is eligible, the proportional amortization must be applied to the investment; otherwise, it cannot be applied.
 On the other hand, because Company A did not elect the proportional amortization method for HTC and RETC investments, none of those investments would be accounted for under that method.

-Crowe observation: While the EITF’s final consensus expands the scope of the proportional amortization method to equity investments in tax credit programs other than LIHTC, this does not necessarily mean all other tax credit programs will meet the eligibility criteria in ASC 323-740-25-1.
+Crowe observation: While the new ASU expands the scope of the proportional amortization method to equity investments in tax credit programs other than LIHTC, this does not necessarily mean all other tax credit programs will meet the eligibility criteria in ASC 323-740-25-1.
 For example, we understand that certain RETC programs might not meet the eligibility criteria because the income tax credits are priced in such a way that the projected yield from the income tax credits and other income tax benefits would not be positive.

 New implementation guidance on eligibility criteria